TylerWStrohl64/ScumDemo_11-12-2024/README.md

 ----------------------------------------------------------------------

 This program uses Scanner objects, Random objects, Arrays, ArrayLists, Stacks, and the data types string and int.

+I like how Java handles Scanners, ArrayLists, & Strings in particular.
+I have found them very crucial to the project.

+Java is an Object-Oriented Programming Language.
+Therefore, each class can be represented as an object.
+For example, I can represent each Card in the game as its own object.

   Scanners are used to scan user input, which are registered as strings and ints.
   -------------------------------------------------------------------------------